Mo2men-dev/image-processing-api/readme.md

 # Description
-A simple Image Processing API for The EGFWD Nano Degree
+A simple Image Processing API for The EGFWD Nanodegree

 # How to Install